xiezhenye/servant/README.md

   Limit the command execution time in seconds, default is unlimited.

-* Attribute `backgrand`:
+* Attribute `background`:

-  Whether the command runs in backgrand.
+  Whether the command runs in background.
 Could be true or false.
-When `backgrand` == true, Servant will return immediately.
+When `background` == true, Servant will return immediately.

 * Element `code`: